Bangor-on-Dee: History

-The Bangor-on-Dee Bridge, a five-arched stone arch bridge across the River Dee, dates its reconstruction to 1658 and it is believed to have been reconstructed to the designs of Inigo Jones and replaced a older medieval bridge.
+The Bangor-on-Dee Bridge, a five-arched stone arch bridge across the River Dee, dates its reconstruction to 1658 and it is believed to have been reconstructed to the designs of Inigo Jones and replaced an older medieval bridge.
 A 1903 suspension bridge by David Rowell & Co. is nearby at Pickhill Meadows.

 Transport

 Bangor had a station on the Cambrian Railways' Wrexham to Ellesmere line which crossed the River Dee via an iron bridge to the north of the village.
 This line was opened in 1895 and ran through an entirely rural area.
 The line closed for passenger services in 1962.

 Recreation

 South-west of the village there is Bangor-on-Dee racecourse, a National Hunt racecourse.
 There are also two pubs, a basketball court and river activities such as fishing and rafting.